hasnaazi/Machine-Learning/README.md

 |78  | YrSold |  Year Sold  |
 |79  |SaleType  | Type of sale   |
 |80  |  SaleCondition |  Condition of sale   |

+# Import the Dataset dan Preview

+This data has been obtainer from the link below

+<a href="https://www.kaggle.com/code/zainhana/predict-house-price/notebook" target= "_blank">https://www.kaggle.com/code/zainhana/predict-house-price/notebook</a>